ihmeuw/vivarium_research/docs/source/gbd2019_models/risk_risk_correlation/maternal_bmi_hgb_birthweight/index.rst

    The strategy for modeling these risk-risk correlations related was developed for the needs of the :ref:`Intravenous Iron Intervention simulation <2019_concept_model_vivarium_iv_iron>`.
 Different strategies may be more appropriate for different project needs and should be reevaluated when necessary.

 We will model an association between a joint categorical distribution of maternal BMI and hemoglobin with infant birthweight.
 The association between maternal BMI/hemoglobin categories will be measured in continuous shifts in infant birthweight.
-The magnitude of these shifts will be informed from BMGF trial data, shown below:
+The magnitude of these shifts were informed from [Woman-First-Trial-Shifts]_ data as provided by the BMGF (this data is also used to inform the :ref:`pregnancy BMI risk exposure conditional on hemoglobin levels <2019_risk_exposure_maternal_bmi_hgb>` and is discussed in more detail on that page). :download:`A summary of the data is available here <BMGF trial data.docx>`. :download:`Mean differences and associated confidence intervals were calculated in this document <md calculations.xlsx>`.

 .. note::